Fear of Open Spaces – Agoraphobia

-The Fear of Open Spaces is Technically Known as Agoraphobia and has been linked to anxiety conditions by the psychiatric community who consider it a sub-category of severe anxiety (anxiety with or without agoraphobia).
+The fear of Open Spaces is also known as Agoraphobia and has been linked to anxiety conditions by the psychiatric community who consider it a sub-category of severe anxiety (anxiety with or without agoraphobia).

 Given that a key safety behaviour when dealing with many life challenges may be to ‘stay at home’ and not ‘venture outside’ it is hardly surprising that it has been associated with anxiety in this way.

-The symptoms of the Fear of Open Spaces are very similar to other specific phobias and will often include:
+The symptoms associated with the fear of Open Spaces have much in common with other fears and phobias and may include:

 - Panic attacks